Increase in mental clarity with a ketogenic diet

 Many clinical studies have found that the ketogenic diet helps reduce the quantity and severity of seizures.
-Animal model evidence suggests that this is due to the effects that using ketones for fuel have on the brain.
+Animal model evidence suggests that this is due to the effects that using ketones for fuel has on the brain.

 The current evidence suggests that supplementing with ketones and/or following the ketogenic diet is a safe and effective approach that should be used to improve the quality of life in Alzheimer’s patients.

 Some animal model evidence even suggests that the disease can be reversed with the ketogenic diet.